-Rating Factor 6: Performance & Risk Assessment (20 Points)
+Rating Factor 6: Performance and Risk Assessment (20 Points)

-Sub factor 1: Implementation-Soundness of Approach
+Subfactor 1: Implementation-Soundness of Approach

-Sub factor 2: Monitoring Results & Timeliness
+Subfactor 2: Monitoring Results and Timeliness

-- How will the proposed services be implemented? - Who will implement the proposed services? - Will the agency rely on any outside agencies in order to implement the proposed program?
-If so, are there solid commitments to this program?
-How will they monitor those outside agencies? - What will be the frequency and duration of the proposed services? - Has the agency had any issues with expending all their past or current funding? - Are there any serious performance issues in past grants awarded to the agency?
+- How will the proposed services be implemented? - Who will implement the proposed services? - Will the agency rely on any outside agencies in order to implement the proposed program? - o If so, are there solid commitments to this program? - o How will they monitor those outside agencies? - What will be the frequency and duration of the proposed services? - Has the agency had any issues with expending all their past or current funding? - Are there any serious performance issues in past grants awarded to the agency? - Are there any inconsistencies between the agency's answers and the performance reports from the HUD ESG CAPER report?

 Evaluate any relevant performance benchmarks.
 Is there a plan for dealing with any perceived barriers or challenges such as lack of affordable housing units?
 If the program is unable to meet a benchmark, is there a plan for what the program can offer in the first year, and how it can move closer to meeting or exceeding the target in the second year?
 Are the methods and tools to be used to evaluate progress clearly described?
-If proposing rapid re-housing, has the agency demonstrated a plan to address private sector housing constraints?
+If proposing rapid rehousing, has the agency demonstrated a plan to addressing private sector housing constraints?

-Rating Factor 7: Program Innovation (50 Points)
+Rating Factor 7: Program Innovation (30 Points)

-Sub factor 1: Program Innovation
+Subfactor 1: Program Innovation

-- Does the proposed program introduce an innovative approach, idea, process, project, etc that clearly changes or improves the services proposed/provided? - Does the proposed program go beyond the usual approach? - If the proposed program was previously funded, what is the added value to the current proposal?
+- Does the proposed program introduce an innovative approach, idea, process, project, etc. that clearly changes or improves the services proposed/provided? - Does the proposed program go beyond the usual approach? - If the proposed program was previously funded, what is the added value to the current proposal?